 If you love going on weeklong trips, then a backpack having a capacity between 60 to 80 liters will surely do justice for you.
 You can simply carry extra garments, a sleeping bag, a bigger tent as well as additional kitchen items.

 A backpack of this size would be ideal if you always continue weekend visits, with the occasional long trip.

 Elongated trips: (5+ days; 80+ litres)

 They are simply over spacious bags that can accommodate and adjust to most needs.
-We are discussing about the best daypack for travel in Europe.
+We are discussing the best daypack for travel in Europe.

 What type of backpack should you buy?

-If you’re a frequent someone United Nations agency simply loves visiting new places, then this would perfectly suit your need.
+If you’re a frequent someone United Nations agency simply loves visiting new places, then this would perfectly suit your needs.
 This backpack is almost similar to a suitcase but it has different compartments and can be loaded onto your back.

 They are super comfy and might store heaps of stuff within them, and make your journey easy and carefree.
-We are discussing about the best daypack for travel in Europe.
+We are discussing the best daypack for travel in Europe.